jctaillandier/colorGame/README.md

    - Easy mode makes a complete random selection of 6 colors

    - Hard mode reduces the range of each R, G and B to +/- 75 from the correct color code

+* I do have some issues, listed on top of .js file, any help appreciated.